 In mathematics and computer science, a higher-order function is a function that does at least one of the following: Takes one or more functions as arguments OR returns a function as its result

 The best bit is where we call the function perform on line 11.
 We pass square (not its result) and the integer 2 into perform.
-This then invokes square with the parameter as which returns 4.
+This then invokes square with the parameter 2 as x which returns 4.

 my_lambda.call() or my_lambda.call(my_param) allows us to invoke and/or pass in a value to the lambda.
 A lambda’s parameters are defined in it’s block arguments |my_param|.